 Making Vacation Rental Safety a Top Priority

-Safety continues to be a growing concern in the short-term vacation rental industry for both property owners/hosts and their guests.
+Safety continues to be a growing concern in the vacation rental industry for short-term rental owners and guests.

 In the last two decades, the short-term rental market has experienced exponential growth.
-With the increasing demand from guests, driven by booking platforms such as Airbnb and Vrbo, more professional managers, property owners, and even hosts with side hustles have entered the short-term rental market.
-With a wide variety of skillsets and backgrounds running the industry, adhering to safety standards should be the top priority of anyone with a short-term rental property.
+With the increasing demand for short-term rental properties driven by booking platforms such as Airbnb and Vrbo, more professional managers, property owners, and even hosts with side hustles have entered the vacation rental market.
+Adhering to safety standards should be the top priority, given the range of skill sets and backgrounds of those supplying the industry with rentals.

 Prioritizing Safety in a Short-Term Rental

-When you offer a vacation property for rent, the guest trusts that you care for their wellbeing by ensuring that the home is a safe place for them to enjoy.
+When you have a vacation rental property, the guest trusts that you have their well-being top-of-mind by ensuring that the home is a safe place for them to enjoy.
 However, many property managers and hosts focus on what décor and amenities will help get the property rented rather than the most important aspect — safety.

-Safety concerns are often only mentioned during inspections or licensing of a short-term rental property.
-However, less than 1% of localities in the USA require inspections prior to being able to legally rent.
-But for the other 99% of places, the property owner or host may only consider basic life safety (like smoke and carbon monoxide alarm installation) when prompted by booking sites like Airbnb or Vrbo.
+Safety concerns are often only mentioned during inspections or licensing of a short-term rental property if required by state or local regulations.
+However, less than 1% of localities in the USA require inspections prior to being able to legally short-term rent.
+For the other 99% of places, the property owner or host may only consider basic life safety (like smoke and carbon monoxide alarm installation) when prompted by booking sites like Airbnb or Vrbo.

-To put safety further into perspective, have you ever noticed that Airbnb lists a carbon monoxide alarm and a smoke alarm as an amenity of a property rather than a requirement?
-This frames safety in the realm of a luxury add-on instead of making basic-life safety requirement.
-That is why it is so important for hosts and owners to put safety at the top of their checklist since it is certainly not top of priority for many booking platforms.
+However, to put safety further into perspective, Airbnb lists a carbon monoxide alarm and a smoke alarm as an amenity of a property rather than a requirement.
+This frames safety in the realm of a luxury add-on instead of making basic life safety a requirement.
+That is why it’s important for hosts and owners to put safety at the top of their own checklist since it is certainly not the top priority for many booking platforms.

 The US Consumer Product Safety Commission (USPSC) provides updated information on home safety and commodity items.
-Short-term rental hosts should become familiar with resources like these and regularly check out the resources to adjust their properties to adhere to their standards.
+Short-term rental hosts should become familiar with these resources and regularly adjust their properties to adhere to their standards.

 Key Areas for Your Safety Checklist

-Breezeway has researched hundreds of lawsuits, insurance claims, and press reports on accidents at short-term rentals to create a comprehensive list of things that should be addressed in short-term vacation rental properties to prevent accidents like trips and falls, carbon monoxide poisoning, etc.
+Breezeway, a short-term rental property care & operations software company, has researched hundreds of lawsuits, insurance claims, and press reports on accidents at short-term rentals to create a comprehensive list of things that should be addressed in short-term vacation rental properties to prevent accidents, such as slip and falls, carbon monoxide poisoning, and more.

 A few areas to focus on that are included on Breezeway’s safety checklists include: